Harshita26705/PeepShield/README.md

 **Core Features**

-🧠 AI-Powered Eye Detection
+🧠 AI-Powered Eye Detection:
 Uses a lightweight ML model to identify multiple pairs of eyes using your webcam.

-🔒 Real-Time Privacy Mode
+🔒 Real-Time Privacy Mode:
 Automatically blurs sensitive elements on the screen when a second person is detected.

-🖥️ Chrome Extension
+🖥️ Chrome Extension:
 Easily toggle protection on/off while browsing.

-⚙️ Customizable Sensitivity
+⚙️ Customizable Sensitivity:
 Set detection thresholds for privacy level adjustments.

 **🚀 Use Cases**

-Working in cafes, co-working spaces, libraries, airports, or metro stations
+Working in cafes, co-working spaces, libraries, airports, or metro stations.

 Reading or writing sensitive content (emails, passwords, research, etc.)

-Students using devices in crowded classrooms or hostels
+Students using devices in crowded classrooms or hostels.

-Professionals dealing with client, finance, or legal data
+Professionals dealing with client, finance, or legal data.